bparanj/crystal/programming/javascript/vue/binding.md

-Below are step-by-step instructions to create a simple Vue.js program that demonstrates data binding.
+Step-by-step instructions to create a simple Vue.js program that demonstrates data binding.
 We’ll use a basic setup with a single HTML file and a CDN link to Vue, so you don’t need any build tools.

 **Prerequisites:**

 - A text editor
 - A modern web browser